 - Pressure cooker coconut chicken is dairy free and something new you should try.

-If you’re really coconut obsessed you can even make coconut foot scrub! lol
+If you’re really coconut obsessed you can even make coconut foot scrub while enjoying coconut muffins! lol You really can go all out with this YUM.

-- Turn to off/cancel and add coconut milk, regular milk (or almond), 1/2 of your shredded coconut and sugar.
+- Add coconut milk, regular milk (or almond), 1/2 of your shredded coconut and sugar.
 Stir.

 Pressure Cooker Coconut Rice Pudding